nathsagar96/product-order-microservice/README.md

 ## How to run on local machine
 - Download the source code
 - Initialize git repository in the config-repo folder and do git commit
+- Update the spring.cloud.config.server.git.uri in the config-server application properties
 - Run the config-server application
 - Run the eureka-server application
 - Run the gateway application